OWASP/owasp.github.io/_posts/2022-04-07-new_member_benefit.md

 ### About OWASP

-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 Our programs include:

 - Over 250+ Community-led open-source software projects